This is a series of posts that detail how to create a Knowledge Management System or KMS.

 What is a KMS?

-A Knowledge Management System (KMS) is a way of collecting and organizing info that makes it easier to access and retrieve at any time.
-This can be used for work, but can also be used to manage our daily activities.
+A Knowledge Management System (KMS) collects and organizes info that makes it easier to access and retrieve at any time.
+This can be used for work, but it can also be used to manage our daily lives.
 The P stands for “Personal” in “PKMS” when you use this privately.

-I feel this is especially relevant nowadays since there is an overload of data we process in our daily lives.
-No matter where we are, we consume so much data that it is imperative that we also curate what we take in.
+I feel this is especially relevant nowadays since there is an overload of data we process in our daily activities.
+No matter where we are, we consume so much data that it is imperative that we also curate and clarify what we take in.

-It would be a waste to let all of the data we consume just lay dormant, or let it pass uncaptured.
+It would be a waste to let all the data we consume lie dormant or pass uncaptured.
 Any snippet, clip, or article we’ve come upon may become something that can be important for us in the future.

 Why Notetaking is not PKMS